Sven Kramer wins 3rd straight Olympic gold in 5,000 meters

+”I was lucky to have such a great pair, to have such a great fight at the end of the race,” Bloemen said. ”The last corner I could barely stand on my legs.”

 While others were counting in thousandths of seconds, Kramer was aiming higher, beating his rivals by 1.85 seconds.
-Skating last as the favorite, he knew what time to chase for gold.
+Skating last as the favorite, he knew what time he needed to chase for gold.

 ”Of course, it makes a difference if you know the times beforehand, but you still have to do it,” Kramer said.

-The Dutchman used his typical late kick to make the difference, taking the lead two-thirds of the way through the race and letting his massive stride do the rest to finish in 6 minutes, 9.76 seconds, beating the Olympic record he set four years ago at the Sochi Games by exactly one second.
+He used his typical late kick to make the difference, taking the lead two-thirds of the way through the race and letting his massive stride do the rest to finish in 6 minutes, 9.76 seconds, beating the Olympic record he set four years ago in Sochi by exactly one second.

+It has happened so often in his career.
+When others suddenly lose their stride through fatigue, he knows Kramer time has come.

+”Their legs were blowing up a bit at the end,” Kramer said. ”I thought, it’s going to be tough, but it’s the time to skate.”

 ”It sounds great, of course.
 I’d be lying if I said it does nothing to me,” Kramer said. ”Secretly, I’m proud.”